 If you have decided that a global study experience is right for you, the next step is to decide what type of global study program fits your needs most closely.
 You will see the following categories - Affiliated, Non-affiliated, Group, Integrated and Hybrid - used throughout our information to describe our programs.
 Please keep in mind that there are both domestic and international global study opportunities.

 Over 95% of Gettysburg students who study globally participate in Affiliated Programs

-These domestic and international, single-country academic year and semester off campus programs span the globe and offer excellent academic and cultural immersion for students in all majors.
+These domestic and international, single-country academic year and semester global study programs span the globe and offer excellent academic and cultural immersion for students in all majors.
 These programs have been carefully vetted and selected by the Gettysburg College faculty to meet the unique academic needs of our students and departmental goals.

 These programs offer Gettysburg College students several advantages: